 FAQs

-1. What are the 3 main learning styles?
+1. What are the main learning styles for children?

-2. How do parents identify a child’s learning style?
+2. How can parents identify their child’s learning style?

 3. Why is it important to know a child’s learning style?